zhangningboo/Qwen-7B/README.md

 如果您想了解更多关于通义千问7B开源模型的细节，我们建议您参阅[Github代码库](https://github.com/QwenLM/Qwen)。

 **Qwen-7B** is the 7B-parameter version of the large language model series, Qwen (abbr.
 Tongyi Qianwen), proposed by Alibaba Cloud.
 Qwen-7B is a Transformer-based large language model, which is pretrained on a large volume of data, including web texts, books, codes, etc. Additionally, based on the pretrained Qwen-7B, we release Qwen-7B-Chat, a large-model-based AI assistant, which is trained with alignment techniques.
-Now we have updated both our pretrained and chat model to Qwen-7B v1.1 version with better performances.
-This repository is the one for Qwen-7B v1.1 pretrained base model.
+Now we have updated both our pretrained and chat models for better performances.
+This repository is the one for the Qwen-7B base language model.

-The features of Qwen-7B v1.1 include:
+The features of Qwen-7B include:

 1. **Large-scale high-quality training corpora**: It is pretrained on over 2.4 trillion tokens, including Chinese, English, multilingual texts, code, and mathematics, covering general and professional fields.
 The distribution of the pre-training corpus has been optimized through a large number of ablation experiments.
 2. **Competitive performance**: It significantly surpasses existing open-source models of similar scale on multiple Chinese and English downstream evaluation tasks (including commonsense, reasoning, code, mathematics, etc.), and even surpasses some larger-scale models in several benchmarks.
 See below for specific evaluation results.
 3. **More comprehensive vocabulary coverage**: Compared with other open-source models based on Chinese and English vocabularies, Qwen-7B uses a vocabulary of over 150K tokens.
 This vocabulary is more friendly to multiple languages, enabling users to directly further enhance the capability for certain languages without expanding the vocabulary.

-For more details about the open-source model of Qwen-7B, please refer to the [Github](https://github.com/QwenLM/Qwen) code repository.
+For more details about Qwen, please refer to the [Github](https://github.com/QwenLM/Qwen) code repository.
 <br>

 ## 要求（Requirements）